Earphones are one of the most popular audio devices for listening to audio but often suffer from tangled cables from poor storage.

 Apple was the first big company to start the trend of discontinuation of the headphone jack in their products.
 To keep up with the market, many headphone companies now offer wireless and true wireless earphones.

-The Sony WI-SP600N (link to check the price on Amazon) is an example of a pair of wireless earphones.
+The Sony WI-SP600N is an example of a pair of wireless earphones.

 True wireless earphones connect wirelessly to audio devices and are made up of two completely separate earpieces.

-The TaoTronics SoundLiberty 79 (link to check the price on Amazon) is an example of true wireless earphones.
+The TaoTronics SoundLiberty 79 is an example of true wireless earphones.

 The Sony WI-SP600N and TaoTronics SoundLiberty 79 are both featured in My New Microphone's Top 5 Best Noise Cancelling Earphones Under $100.

 Wireless earphones are much less likely to get tangled as there is far less cable to be concerned with.
-True wireless, on the other hand, cannot get tangle and even come with their own storage/charging cases for easy and safe storage.
+On the other hand, true wireless earphones cannot get tangled and even come with their own storage/charging cases for easy and safe storage.

-That being said, if you’re set on keeping your wired earphones and want to store them tangle/damage-free, please continue on!
+That being said, if you're set on keeping your wired earphones and want to store them tangle/damage-free, please continue!

 Related My New Microphone articles: